EXPLAINER: Kansas' Democratic governor imposes TikTok ban

 WHAT ABOUT KELLY’S MOVE?

-Kelly operates in a different political context than many other Democratic governors.
-She’s in a Republican-leaning state and has a conservative, GOP-led Legislature and Trump carried the state handily twice.
-She narrowly won reelection in November by pitching herself to moderate GOP and independent voters as a middle-of-the-road problem solver.
+Both Kelly and Edwards operate in a different political context than many other Democratic governors.
+Both are in Republican-leaning states that have conservative, GOP-led Legislatures.
+Trump also carried each state handily twice.
+Kelly narrowly won reelection in November by pitching herself to moderate GOP and independent voters as a middle-of-the-road problem solver.

 Kelly’s order applies to state executive branch agencies, boards and commissions, but not to state universities, which are overseen by the Kansas Board of Regents.
 It also doesn’t apply to the Legislature or employees of other statewide elected official, such as the attorney general or secretary of state.
 Kelly urged all of them to impose restrictions.